sandeshShahapur/json-validator/README.md

 This tool performs lexical analysis to tokenize the input string and syntactical analysis to check the structure and validity of the JSON data as per the JSON specification.

-## Features
+## Implementation technique
 Lexical Analysis: Tokenizes the input JSON string to identify individual tokens such as primitive data types and keywords.

 Syntactical Analysis: Checks the structure and syntax of the JSON string to ensure it conforms to the JSON specification.
 Error Handling: Provides error messages for invalid JSON strings.

+---
-It additionally constructs and returns an equivalent JavaScript object.
+It additionally constructs and returns the equivalent JavaScript value of the inputted JSON string.

-> [!WARNING]
-> It currently does not accurately handle JSON strings where the keywords or constants are quoted (':', '{', '[', '}', ']' ',')